ivosdc/wall-plotter/svg-converter/README.md

     }
 ]}";
 ```
-Every section "M" or "m" of a svg/xml-path section will be converted into a `points-array` with `X` and `Y` coords.
+Every section "M" of a svg/xml-path section will be converted into a `points-array` with `X` and `Y` coords.
+By the way, the wall-plotter json format corresponds to the svg/G-code *small "m"* parameter.
+Big "M" means absolute X,Y values.
+Small "m" means the next point X,Y are the diff to the last X,Y.

 ## Usage
 ```
 > node svg2json.js example.svg
 ```
-The json-output will be stored as `example.json`.
+The json-output will be stored as `wall-plotter.json`.

 # how to create a "working" SVG

 I'm using `gimp` to create the svg templates.
-Gimp creates plain path-instructions.
-Not all SVG-possibilies are supported.
+Gimp creates path-instructions in a single path-tag with multiple (big) "M" lines.
 Just plain extraction of the `svg:path:-d` information is done.
-The parser crawls and splits "M"/"m" parts in the path and **needs** X and Y information.
+The parser crawls and splits "M" parts in the path.

 ## In gimp you can convert drawings to path instructions:
 - chose select from alpha (e.g.) (or your prefered selection)